Why We Fight: Impact

 By such careful editing, the films compare and contrast the forces of evil with the U.S. and its traditional values.
 Capra highlighted the differences between the US and the enemy and showed how the enemy would attack these values if "we" did not fight.
 That worked to create a battle not only between Allies and the Axis powers but also between good and evil.
 Capra treated it as a matter of showing the enormity of the Axis and the justness of the Allies.

-The Why We Fight series became a heavily-used means of presenting information about Axis powers for the American government during WWII.
+The Why We Fight series became a heavily used means of presenting information about Axis powers for the American government during WWII.
 General Surles, director of the Department of War's Bureau of Public Relations, had hoped that the series would be effective enough to allow similar kinds of army films to be shown to the general public.
 Surles saw that goal to be realized when US President Franklin Roosevelt watched Prelude to War, the most successful of the seven.
 Roosevelt considered it so important that he ordered its distribution in civilian arenas for public viewing.
 However, some objections were raised against the series due to its persuasiveness.
 Lowell Mellett, coordinator of government films and aide to Roosevelt, saw the films as dangerous.
 He was most concerned with the effect that the series would have after the war was over and the "hysteria" that it would create in its wake.
 At least 54 million Americans had seen the series by the end of the war, and studies were done to gauge the impact of the films.
-However, results were inconclusive and so the effectiveness of the series is still in question.
+However, results were inconclusive, and so the effectiveness of the series is still disputed.

 Legacy

 Created by the US Army Pictorial Services, the films are in the public domain, and all of them are available for download on the Internet Archive.

-In 2000 the US Library of Congress deemed the films "culturally significant" and selected them for preservation in the National Film Registry.